techidaily/site-win11-tips/source/_posts/instant-windows-slide-show-setup-7-essential-steps.md

 ## 2\.
 How to Set Up a Screensaver Slideshow

  If you prefer to view your favorite images without overlapping desktop icons, set up a screensaver photo presentation instead.
-Yes, Windows 11 does still include screensavers, even if some people argue that[screensavers are no longer relevant](https://www.makeuseof.com/tag/screensavers-2015-need-dont/) .
+Yes, Windows 11 does still include screensavers, even if some people argue that [screensavers are no longer relevant](https://www.makeuseof.com/tag/screensavers-2015-need-dont/) .

 his is how you can set up a screensaver slideshow in Windows 11: